GeyserMC/mappings-generator/palettes/README.md

 After running ProxyPass and connecting to it from Minecraft Bedrock the palettes should be dumped to the data folder.

 Currently, mappings-generator only uses `runtime_item_states.json`; copy that file to this directory.

+A difference file (`bedrock_item_diff.txt`) can be generated to show items that have been added, removed, or had their numerical IDs changed.
+`old_runtime_item_states.json` must be provided in this directory, which should be a `runtime_item_states.json` of an older game version.
+**Warning**: Although Bedrock Edition and Java Edition may both have an identical item name, there are many that are actually different items.